 One of the largest buildings in the Royal Grand Palace is the Chakri Maha Prasat Hall (Royal Throne Hall).

-As you leave the main palace there will be an exit to the main courtyard and the Chakri Maha Prasat Hall (Royal Throne Hall).
+As you leave the palace there will be an exit to the main courtyard and the Chakri Maha Prasat Hall (Royal Throne Hall).
 Be sure you are ready to leave as there are signs saying you are not allowed back into the main palace once you exit to the main courtyard courtyard.
 Guards are on duty here to make sure of this.
-Be sure to visit the Coronation Room – this is where the world’s longest reigning monarch, the King of Thailand was coronated in 1946.
+Be sure to visit the Coronation Room – this is where the world’s longest reigning monarch, the King of Thailand was coronated in 1946 (died in 2016).
 Photography is not allowed in here.
 Nearby weapon museum rooms are also available – some displaying very old weaponry and worth visiting.

 Queen Sirikit Museum of Textiles is located next to the ticket booths inside the main entrance to the Grand Palace.
 As you enter the main gate walk straight past the clothing attendant on your right and in several hundred feet turn left toward the actual stalls that you walk through when you have your ticket in hand – you make your left turn once you reach the ticket booths.
 On your right is an unassuming entrance into the Queen Sirikit Museum of Textiles.
-I suspect most tourists fly right by this museum – with most wanting to simply get inside the Royal Palace as quickly as possible.
+We suspect most tourists fly right by this museum – with most wanting to simply get inside the Royal Palace as quickly as possible.

 This museum is well worth visiting – not to mention the air conditioning inside works quite well.
 This museum showcases how Queen Sirikit brought Thai silk to the world and how it ultimately become one of Thailand’s most associated products.
 The museum also features many dresses from Queen Sirikit’s personal collection.
 Tour groups often visit this museum, so one minute a room might be full of people and then the next minute quite empty.
-The tour groups tend to push there groups through quite rapidly, probably in anticipation of seeing the actual palace.
+The tour groups tend to push their groups through quite rapidly, probably in anticipation of seeing the actual palace.

 It is also interesting to note that Thai people can visit the Royal Palace for free.
 In addition if you are a foreigner and you are with a Thai person you may be granted free entry (but not usually).
 More information and latest updates about the Royal Grand Palace can be found here: www.palaces.thai.net Estimated visit time for the Grand Palace and Museum is 180 minutes.